 What is a Financial Budget?

-A financial budget in budgeting means predicting the income and expenses of the business on a long-term and short-term basis.
-Accurate projections of cash flow help the business achieve its targets in the right way.
+A financial budget (a type of master budget) in budgeting means predicting the income and expenses of the business on a long-term and short-term basis.
+Accurate cash flow projections help the business achieve its targets in the right way.

-Financial budget preparation includes a detailed budget balance sheet, cash flow budget, the sources of incomes and expenses of the business, etc. The evaluation of incomes and expenses is done on a monthly, quarterly, half-yearly or annual basis, depending on the suitability of the organization.
-A financial budget is a very powerful tool to achieve the long-term goals of any business.
+Financial budget preparation includes a detailed budget balance sheet, cash flow budget, the sources of income and expenses of the business, etc. The evaluation of incomes and expenses is done on a monthly, quarterly, half-yearly, or annual basis, depending on the organization’s suitability.
+It is a very powerful tool to achieve the long-term goals of any business.
 Importantly, it also keeps the shareholders and other members of the organization updated about the functioning of the business.

 Why Prepare a Financial Budget?

-Organizations prepare a financial budget to manage the cash flows in a better way.
+Organizations prepare a financial budget to manage the cash flows better.
 This budget gives the business better control and provides a more efficient planning mechanism to manage the inflows and outflows.
-To prepare a financial budget, it is important to prepare the operating budget first.
+To prepare such a budget, it is important to prepare the operating budget first.
 With the help of the operating budget, the organization can predict the sales and production expenses.
-Therefore, the organizations prepares a financial budget only after planning the different financing activities in the operating budget.
+Therefore, the organization prepares this budget only after planning the different financing activities in the operating budget.